From WW1 through to the 1920s the General Watch Company produced a range of fixed lug 'Trench' watches .

 General Watch Co Trench Watch - 1915

 This watch typifies most General Watch Co (GWC) trench watches from the first half of WW1.
-Note the Francois Borgel water and dust resistant case with screw in GWC movement.
+Note the Francois Borgel water and dust resistant case with screw in GWC 13 Ligne movement.
 The hallmarks and GWC/Helvetia serial number date the watch to 1915.
 The AGR mark is an import mark and stands for Arthur George Rendell.
 This was the mark for Robert Pringle and Sons of Clerkenwell Rd London.
 Robert Pringle and Sons seem to have been the importer of GWC/Helvetia watches right through to the 1930s at least.

 Helvetia Trench Watch - 1917

 An early watch bearing the Helvetia name.
 Marked on the dial - Helvetia, 15 Jewel Lever, Swiss Made.
-The movement is an early Fabrique d'Horlogerie Fontainemelon (FHF) wristwatch movement.
+The movement is a Fabrique d'Horlogerie Fontainemelon (FHF) wristwatch movement.
 The GWC used FHF and some other manufacturers movements in their smaller watches until they produced their own calibre 81 movement in 1929.
 The silver case bears a GWC/Helvetia serial number which, along with the hallmarks, date the watch to 1917.
-The dial may be a replacement from a later watch as placing the brand name on the dial of a watch only started in the early 1920s.
+The dial may be a replacement from a later watch as placing the brand name on the dial of a watch was not usual this early.

 Helvetia Trench Watch

 Similarly to the last watch this watch is also marked on the dial - Helvetia, 15 Jewel Lever, Swiss Made.
 This dial may never have had luminous numerals as the hands are not of the luminous type, if they are original to the watch.
 The movement is the later Helvetia 13 Ligne trench watch movement which was adapted from the AS 137 movement with altered bridges so that it appears similar to the earlier Helvetia 13 Ligne movement.
-Unfortunately because the case does not bear a GWC/Helvetia serial number I cannot date the watch exactly but from the type of movement it is probably from the mid 1920s.
+Unfortunately because the case does not bear a GWC/Helvetia serial number I cannot date the watch exactly but from the type of movement it is probably from the early 1920s.